Last revision: May 22, 2023

 4) Conflict of Interest

-References should be obviously related to the content of the submitted paper and should not exceed 25.
+References should be obviously related to the content of the submitted paper and should not exceed 25 for original articles.
 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Each reference should be cited as , [1,4], or [1-3], at the end of the related sentence in the text.
-The abbreviated journal title should be used according to the List of Journals Indexed for MEDLINE (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals) and the List of KoreaMed Journals (http://www.koreamed.org/JournalBrowser.php).
+The abbreviated journal title should be used according to the NLM Catalog: Journals referenced in the NCBI Databases (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals) and the List of KoreaMed Journal Information (https://journals.koreamed.org).
 If there are three or fewer authors in a reference, then all the names of the authors should be listed.
 If the number of authors is greater than three, list the initial three authors, and replace the names of the following authors with ‘et al.’.
 Unpublished observations and personal communications should not be used as references, although references to written, not oral communication may be inserted (in parentheses) in the text.
 Abstracts published in a citable journal may be cited.
 To cite a paper accepted but not yet published, state the paper’s DOI number.
 References must be verified by the author(s) against the original documents.
-Other types of references not described below should follow Citing medicine: The NLM style guide for authors, editors, and publishers (http://www.ncbi.nlm.nih.gov/books/NBK7256/).
+Other types of references not described below should follow Citing Medicine: The NLM style guide for authors, editors, and publishers (http://www.ncbi.nlm.nih.gov/books/NBK7256/).
 Sample references are given below:

 - Weinzweig J. Plastic surgery secrets plus.
-Philadelphia: Mosby Elsevier; 2010.
+Mosby Elsevier; 2010.

 - Thorne CH.
 Otoplasty and ear reconstruction.
-In: Thorne CH, Bartlett SP, Beasley RW et al., editors.
+In: Thorne CH, Bartlett SP, Beasley RW, et al., editors.
 Grabb and Smith’s plastic surgery.
 6th ed.
-New York: Lippincott Williams & Wilkins; 2006. p.302-24.
+Lippincott Williams & Wilkins; 2006. p.
+302-24.

 Tables should be typed double-spaced on separate pages within the manuscript, and they should be titled and numbered in Arabic numerals in the order of their first citation in the text.
 Each column should be given a short heading.
 Only the first letter of the first word in each row and column should be capital letters.
 If numerical measurements are given, the unit of measurement should be included in the column heading.
 The statistical significance of observed differences in the data should be indicated by the appropriate statistical analysis.
 All nonstandard abbreviations should be defined in footnotes.
 For special remarks, lower case letters in superscripts a), b), c), d), e)…. should be used.

-Manuscripts on original work should contain a maximum of 10 type-written pages for the contents of the text, 15 sheets of figures, and 25 references.
+Manuscripts on original work should contain a maximum of 10 type-written pages for the contents of the text and 25 references.

 Review and topic papers will be requested by the editors.
 They are generally prepared in the same format as original articles, but the details of the manuscript format may be flexible according to the contents.
 Manuscripts are limited to 5,000 words of text and include a 250-word summary in the place of the unstructured abstract.
 References should not exceed 100.